SF Masterworks #1: The Forever War, by Joe Haldeman

 The Time Machine

-Wells' Time Traveller visits the year 802,701 and finds humanity bifurcated into the ethereal Eloi and the brutal Morlocks.
+Wells' Time Traveller visits 802,701 and finds humanity bifurcated into the ethereal Eloi and brutal Morlocks.
 He's an observer, a tourist with a machine.
 Mandella has no machine and no choice.
 And the inversion is telling: he doesn't arrive as a sophisticated Victorian among degenerates.
 He arrives as the primitive - heterosexual, individual, violent - among the evolved.
 He's not the Time Traveller.
 He's the Morlock, lost in a world of Eloi.

 By the novel's end, Mandella and Marygay are specimens in a human zoo, preserved on a planet called Middle Finger.
 The alienation is total.